-Crochet is more than just a hook and some yarn.
-I’m searching for the best tools for crochet, to make our hobby time more efficient and enjoyable.
+Crochet begins with a hook and some yarn, but these essential crochet tools will make your hobby time more efficient and enjoyable.
 In some articles on this website, I recommend crochet books and crochet patterns that have enriched my crafting journey.
-Today, we’ll tackle the essential and best tools for crochet, and the good news is that these crochet tools are often quite affordable.
+Today, we’ll tackle the essential crochet tools as I explain why some of these are my absolute favorites, and the good news is that these crochet tools are often quite affordable.

 Essential Crochet Tools

-During the 2015 Knit and Crochet Show in San Diego, I sat beside a student with a full ergonomic crochet kit during a class on designing shawls.
-I had the benefit of a few minutes to try one of the hooks during the class.
+During the 2015 Knit and Crochet Show in San Diego, I sat beside a student with a full ergonomic crochet kit during a class and she let me try one.
 The kits were available on the market floor at the Athena’s Elements & Yarn booth, so I just had to check it out!